Key Metrics for Monitoring Your Equity Curve in Forex Trading

 What is a drawdown in Forex trading?

-A drawdown measures the decline of an asset’s value from its peak to its lowest point.
-In Forex trading, it reflects the period during which the equity curve drops from its highest to its lowest value, indicating a loss.
+A drawdown represents the decline in the value of an asset, measured from its peak to its lowest point.
+In Forex trading, it reflects how far down your equity curve drops, indicating periods of loss relative to past performance.

 How often should I review my equity curve?